 What do you want to become?

-Required Minimum Degree/License: Master’s Degree in Medical Illustration
+Medical Illustrator Requirements: Master’s Degree in Medical Illustration

 Become a Medical Illustrator

 A Medical Illustrator is a professional artists who uses art to depict visual translations of complex health information.
 In this field “art” may refer to a number of techniques, including drawing, painting, graphic design, media techniques and more.
-To ensure that the imagery they create accurately reflects the appropriate health technique, procedure or reflection of the body, Medical Illustrators work closely with Scientists, Physicians and other complex health specialists.
+To ensure that the imagery they create accurately reflects the appropriate health technique, procedure or reflection of the body, Medical Illustrators work closely with Scientists, Family Physicians and other complex health specialists.